gamedevfishy/gamedevfishy/README.md

 ## 🚀 About Me

-I'm a passionate Unity game developer from Pakistan with hands-on experience building 2D, 3D, hyper-casual, and simulation games.
-I love blending storytelling, gameplay mechanics, and code to create interactive experiences that players remember.
+Unity Game Developer passionate about bringing cultural authenticity to games.
+Currently pursuing BSCS at Lahore Garrison University.
+As Game Development Lead at GDGOC and Unity Developer at Euphoria XR, I've developed 10+ commercial mobile games.
+Now working on Tea Stall Simulator—a Final Year Project focused on representing Pakistani culture in the gaming industry.
+Aspiring to create games that tell authentic stories and showcase diverse cultures on the global stage.

 ### 🔧 Tech Stack

 - **Game Engine:** Unity
 - **Languages:** C#
-- **Tools:** Visual Studio, Git
+- **Tools:** Visual Studio, GitHub

 ---